hschott/ficum/README.md

 ### Collection size check

 When the selector name matches a `java.util.Collection` and the argument is an `java.lang.Integer` the collections size is compared against the argument.

+## FICUM Query Printer Visitor

+The QueryPrinterVisitor is capable of printing out a FICUM query as string.
+The FICUM Types are handled as arguments in the following ways:

+* Integer, Float or String - value as string
+* Long -  value as string suffixed with `l`
+* Double - value as string suffixed with `d`
+* JodaTime's ReadablePartial or Date or Calendar at midnight - value formated as `yyyy-MM-dd`
+* JodaTime's ReadableInstant or Date or Calendar not at midnight - value formated as `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`
+* any other Comparable - value from toString()

 ## The complete [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form)